NauticEd Sailing Certification

 Top

-How does the NauticEd Certification work?
+How does the NauticEd Sailing Resume system work?

-• Students move through the "Levels" of Rank by the experience they have gained on the water
+• Students move through the "Levels" of Rank by the experience they have gained on the water.

 Top

-How do I progress through the Ranks?
+How do I progress through the Sailing Resume Ranks?

-To further graduate to a "NauticEd Captain", the student must then additionally take the Weather, Sail Trim, Storm Tactics and the Safety at Sea Clinics.
+To further graduate to a "NauticEd Captain", the student must then additionally take the Weather, Sail Trim, Storm Tactics and the Safety at Sea Courses.
 A NauticEd Captain can not have less than 50 days of qualifying experience on the water.

 Top

-How do I progress through the Levels?
+How do I progress through the Sailing Resume Levels?

-Levels are defined as in the chart above.
+Levels are defined as in the chart above:

 • Level II is 25 days qualifying experience on the water.